Review · Men's Health

 - Main risk

-- Proprietary blend hides individual ingredient doses, so you can't verify they match studied amounts
+- Proprietary blend hides individual ingredient doses — you can't verify if Tribulus or Epimedium match studied amounts

 - Better use case

-- Men who want to test a libido and energy support supplement with a money-back safety net
+- Men who want to try a supplement with a safety net and aren't expecting prescription-level results

 - Skip if

-- You need medical care for erectile dysfunction — this is a supplement, not a substitute for a doctor or prescription medication
+- You need actual medical treatment for erectile dysfunction — this is not a substitute for PDE5 inhibitors or medical advice

 - Evidence file